 Isle of Man: Country and Foreign Investment

-Isle of Man Not in EU Fiscal Area
+Isle of Man Not in EU Financial Area

-There is no capital transfer tax, no surtax and no corporation tax, no wealth tax, no death duty, no capital gains tax and no gift tax.
+There is no capital transfer tax, corporation tax, wealth tax, death duty, capital gains tax or gift tax.
 Value added tax is collected by the Isle of Man Customs & Excise at the same rates which apply in the United Kingdom.

 The Isle of Man has strong banking, investment fund and captive insurance sectors, with a well-developed advisory and financial infrastructure.
-There are a number of business formats, Limited Partnerships and Limited Liability Companies (LLCs).
-There is an active trusts sector, and in 2001 the island began to offer on-line gambling licences.
+There are a number of business formats, limited partnerships and limited liability companies.
+There is an active trust sector, and in 2001 the island began to offer on-line gambling licences.
 E-gaming accounted for more than 21% of GDP in 2017-18.